Kenneth Prkachin, Professor Emeritus

 For additional information about graduate admissions or to download application materials, go to the Office of Graduate Administration website at www.unbc.ca/graduate-administration.

 Students in the PhD program are required to complete a minimum of 12 credit hours of coursework consisting of one graduate seminar:

 |PSYC 800-3||Graduate Seminar|

 |PSYC 860-(3-6)||Research Practicum|

 |PSYC 810-3||Cognitive Neuroscience|

 |PSYC 815-3||Social Psychology|

 |PSYC 845-3||Developmental Psychology|

 These courses provide students with the basic foundations upon which to build their PhD research.
-In addition, all students are required to complete successfully a doctoral candidacy examination and a PhD dissertation (PSYC 890-12).
-The doctoral candidacy examination is tailored to ensure each student is adequately prepared to begin work on the PhD dissertation.
+In addition, students are required to complete successfully a Doctoral candidacy examination and a PhD dissertation (PSYC 890-12).
+The Doctoral candidacy examination is tailored to ensure each student is adequately prepared to begin work on the PhD dissertation.

 Students must have a Cumulative GPA of 3.33 (B+) or better by the end of their second semester of registration, and maintain it at B+ or better thereafter.